swisskyrepo/PayloadsAllTheThings/Account Takeover/README.md

 1. Request password reset to your email address
 2. Click on the password reset link
 3. Don't change password
-4. Click any 3rd party websites(eg: Facebook, twitter)
+4. Click any 3rd party websites(e.g., Facebook, twitter)
 5. Intercept the request in Burp Suite proxy
 6. Check if the referer header is leaking password reset token.